Taichung railway station

-Taichung station (臺中車站 (Táizhōng Chēzhàn)) is a railway station in Taichung, Taiwan served by Taiwan Railways Administration.
-It is served by all TRA services along the route.
+Taichung station (臺中車站 (Táizhōng Chēzhàn)) is a railway station in Taichung, Taiwan served by Taiwan Railway (TR).
+It is served by all TR services on the Western Trunk line.

 History

 The station was originally constructed in 1905 in a wooden building architectural style and started its operation in 1908.
 In 1917, it was rebuilt as a red brick structure with Renaissance architectural style.

 On 16 October 2016, the elevated station was inaugurated in which the ground-level station was shut down.
 The first train that arrived at the elevated station was at 06:28.
 The ceremony was attended by President Tsai Ing-wen and Transportation and Communication Minister Hochen Tan.

+On December 20, 2024, during Bluebird Movement, more than 100 people went there to be part of a broader wave of demonstration across Taiwan opposing legislative amendments.
+Protesters in Taichung held placards with slogans like "We are here to protect Taiwan" and "Down with the KMT bill to undermine the Constitutional Court".

 Overview

 The old station has one side platform and one island platform.
 The architecture dates from the era of Japanese rule, and is classified as a National Tier 2 Historic Site.
 The now-defunct Taiwan Sugar Railways' Zhong-Zhuo line once stopped at the station.

 The new station layout has one side platform and two island platforms, but currently only one side platform and one island platform are used.
 They have the same numbering as the old station only reversed.